GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Introduction

 \section{Introduction}

-Graphs are ubiquitous data structures describing relations of entities and have found applications in various domains such as chemistry~\cite{reiser2022graph,guo2022graph}, bioinformatics~\cite{wang2021leverage}, epidemiology~\cite{liu2024review}, e-commerce~\cite{wang2023collaboration,ding2023hyperformer} and so on.
-To harness the wealth of information in graphs, graph neural networks (GNNs) have emerged as powerful tools for exploiting structural information to handle diverse graph-related tasks~\cite{kipf2016semigcn,gat,wu2019comprehensive-survey,wang2023collaboration,zhou2021robustecdcommunity}.
+Graphs are ubiquitous data structures describing relations of entities and have found applications in various domains such as chemistry~\cite{reiser2022graph,guo2022graph}, bioinformatics~\cite{wang2021leverage,gouareb2023detection}, neuroscience~\cite{ye2024recent}, epidemiology~\cite{liu2024review}, and e-commerce~\cite{wang2023collaboration,ding2023hyperformer}.
+To harness the wealth of information in graphs, graph neural networks (GNN) have emerged as powerful tools for exploiting structural information to handle diverse graph-related tasks~\cite{kipf2016semigcn,gat,wu2019comprehensive-survey,wang2023collaboration,zhou2021robustecdcommunity}.
 However, the proliferation of large-scale graph datasets in practical applications introduce significant computational difficulties for GNN utilization~\cite{hamilton2017inductive,jin2022graphcondensation,zhang2023surveyaccelerate}.
 These large datasets complicate GNN training, as time complexity escalates with the increase of nodes and edges.
-Furthermore, the extensive sizes of these graphs also strain GPU memory, disk storage, and network communication bandwidth~\cite{zhang2023surveyaccelerate}.
+Furthermore, the extensive sizes of graphs also strain GPU memory, disk storage, and communication bandwidth~\cite{zhang2023surveyaccelerate}.

-Inspired by dataset distillation (or dataset condensation)~\cite{wang2018dataset,yu2023datasetsurvey,cui2022dc} in the image domain, graph condensation (GC)~\cite{jin2022graphcondensation,hashemi2024comprehensive,gao2024graphsurvey,xu2024surveygc} has been proposed to learn a significantly smaller (e.g., 1,000$\times$ smaller) graph that retains essential information of the original large graph.
-This condensed graph is expected to train downstream GNNs in a highly efficient manner with minimal performance degradation.
-As a data-centric technique, GC complements existing model-centric efforts on GNN acceleration~\cite{ugs,zhang2023graphlotteryauto}, since the direct utilization of condensed graph datasets can further speed up these models.
-Remarkably, GC not only excels at compressing graph data but also shows promise for various other applications, such as neural architecture search (NAS)~\cite{ding2022faster}, privacy preservation~\cite{pan2023fedgkd}, and continual learning~\cite{liu2023cat}.
+Inspired by dataset distillation (or dataset condensation)~\cite{wang2018dataset,yu2023datasetsurvey,cui2022dc} in the image domain, graph condensation (GC)~\cite{jin2022graphcondensation,hashemi2024comprehensive,gao2024graphsurvey,xu2024surveygc} has been proposed to learn a significantly smaller (e.g., 1,000$\times$ smaller number of nodes) graph that retains essential information of the original large graph.
+This condensed graph is expected to train downstream GNNs in a highly efficient manner with minimal performance degradation. {As a data-centric technique, GC is considered to be orthogonal to existing model-centric efforts on GNN acceleration~\cite{wu2019simplifyingsgc,frasca2020sign}, since using condensed graph datasets as input can further speed up existing models.} Remarkably, GC not only excels at compressing graph data but also shows promise for various other applications, such as federated learning~\cite{pan2023fedgkd} and neural architecture search (NAS)~\cite{ding2022faster}.